-Collaborative Climate Action – a Prerequisite for more Ambitious Climate Action (Online Appendix)
+Collaborative Climate Action – a Prerequisite for more Ambitious Climate Policy (Online Appendix)

 Encouraged and strengthened by the United Nations Conference on Environment and Development (UNCED) in Rio de Janeiro in June 1992 and the foundation of ICLEI Local Governments for Sustainability (September 1990), municipalities and regions have developed their international engagement since the early 1990s.
 Cities had mainly interacted bilaterally across borders, but since the aforementioned milestones cities and regions increasingly form networks addressing sustainability issues and accompanying UN processes.